3 Steps to Leverage the Transferable Skills You Didn’t Know You Had

 You might not see these experiences as particularly valuable, but they are, and they add to your value as an employee.

-Step Two: Identify where your transferrable skills fit into the job marketplace
+Step Two: Identify where your transferable skills fit into the job marketplace

 To do this, there are three questions that you’ve got to ask yourself:

 How many people are likely to have this skill?

 The fewer people with that skill, for example, leadership, the more sought after it will be, and the better your CV, job application, or personal pitch will appear.